 REQUIRED:

-Paul Verhoeven: The enzyme protection assay enables to study the extent of S. aureus internalization and its intracellular survival in as well as the intracellular efficacy of antimicrobial compounds [1].
+Paul Verhoeven: The enzyme protection assay enables to study the extent of S. aureus internalization and its intracellular survival in adherent cells as well as the intracellular efficacy of antimicrobial compounds [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 6.3.

-Paul Verhoeven: The improved enzyme protection assay greatly simplifies technical handling and enables to recover internalized bacteria in weakly adherent cells or [1].
+Paul Verhoeven: The improved enzyme protection assay greatly simplifies technical handling and enables to recover internalized bacteria in weakly adherent cells or cells in suspension [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 5.7.1. and 5.8.1.